AndrewOwenMartin/neurons/README.md

 This is an attempt to combine Freeman's observations of real-time neurodynamics [1] with Campos and Froese's work in minimal cognition [2].

-Freeman describes a neural network as being defined less as a set of weights, but more as a set of steady states of activity in a dynamical phase space,each steady state effectively implementing a feed forward neural network appropriate for the current situation.
+Freeman describes a neural network as being defined less as a set of weights, but more as a set of steady states of activity in a dynamical phase space, each steady state effectively implementing a feed forward neural network appropriate for the current situation.
 In this sense stimulation performs the dual role of either inducing action, or inducing a change in the steady state such that the network is always attuned to the context.
 Campos and Froese, independent of Freeman, demonstrate that with a simple three-neuron real-time dynamic neural network that communication,representation and the adopting of roles, may emerge when two instances of the network with identical weights are allowed to interact in an environment.
 I believe that the algorithm investigated in my thesis, Stochastic Diffusion Search, is a suitable model for developing, modelling and analysing the real-time dynamics of such a system.